aicarmic/airthings-wave2-mqtt/README.md

 ```

 # Setup as Cron
-On your Rpi, setup the script to run every 15 minutes (or at an interval of your liking):
+Once working, you can set this up to run as a cron.
+On your Rpi, setup the script to run every 15 minutes (or at the desired interval).
+Note that the data refreshes every 5 minutes (temp/humidity), so no point in fetching at a higher frequency than that:
 ```
 $ sudo crontab -e